mattqgoldberg/DominoCounter/README.md

 pipenv install --dev
 ```

-You can now run the notebook.
+You can now run the notebook using the virtual environment.